 /usr/local/bin to your

-$ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile
+echo 'PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

-Alternatively, we can also insert
+Alternatively, you can also insert

-/usr/local/bin to the first line of
+/usr/local/bin before the first line of

-To be able to use
+Then, to be able to use